mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 However, it leaves it up to the user to protect against node failure.
 For example, by relying on a single `nsqd` you risk losing messages stored in memory if that node were to fail.

-So how do you *actually* implement a system in which messages are *guaranteed* to be delivered, at least once, despite *N* node failures?
+So how do you implement a system in which messages are *guaranteed* to be delivered, at least once, despite *N* node failures?

 One option is to `PUB` messages to multiple `nsqd` (*N* + 1), effectively making it the producer's responsibility to replicate data.
-The problem then becomes: how do you handle the *explicit* duplication of messages?
+The problem then becomes: how do you handle this *explicit* duplication of messages?

-Well, you de-dupe of course.
+Well, you de-dupe of course!
 [Dave Gardner][dave_gardner] (of Hailo fame) has [written about][dg_blog] implementing an efficient (probabilistic) method that takes advantage of "reverse bloom filters".
 This strategy is used in production at Hailo.